1Remote/1Remote.github.io/source/docs/pricing.md

 !!! note
     - The exe version of {{appname}} on GitHub is **completely free** for personal use.
-    - For Microsoft Store build, you may need to pay for a lifetime license.
+    - For Microsoft Store build, ~you may need to pay for a lifetime license.~ It is now **free**.
-    - We will give away free lifetime license for some special events.
     - For commercial use, I am not currently considering charging for commercial licensing of {{appname}}, so you can use it in your company, but I will not provide any support for commercial use.

-All features are available on all this versions. *Microsoft Store version may introduce some unique new features in the future.*
+All features are available on all this versions.

 | Features          | EXE build                          | Microsoft Store build                                                                                                                                             |
 | ----------------- | ---------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |